Updated For Kodi 18!

 Adding music to your library is the second biggest part of your Kodi setup.
 As of Kodi 16 Jarvis, it now follows a similar process as adding videos above, but that wasn’t always the case.

-Prior to Kodi 16, there was a definite difference between how you used the Music Library and the Video Library.
-For some odd reason, scanning files into your Music Library was a two-step process, unlike the automatic scanning available in the Video Library.
-You actually had to manually pull up the context menu and select Scan to Library.
+Before Kodi 16, there was a definite difference between how you used the Music and Video Libraries.
+For some reason, scanning files into your Music Library was a two-step process, unlike the automatic scanning available in the Video Library.
+You had to manually pull up the context menu and select Scan to Library.

-Kodi first announced the new Music Library in December 2015 on a blog post on Kodi.tv.
+Kodi first announced the new Music Directory in December 2015 in a blog post on Kodi.tv.
 They listed quite a few enhancements, which I’ve highlighted below:

-- A consistent-looking library view just like for Movies and TV Shows
+• A library view consistent with Movies and TV Shows

-- Library splits up the music in sections: Genres, Artists, Albums, Singles, All songs, Years, Top 100 (based on your playback), Recently Added/Played Albums, and Compilations
+• Library splits up the music into sections: Genres, Artists, Albums, Singles, All songs, Years, Top 100 (based on your playback), Recently Added/Played Albums, and Compilations

-- Share music over you home-network provided that the clients support UPnP
+• Share music over your home network provided that the clients support UPnP

-- Scan for additional information like artist biography or album review/synopsis using the Context menu in album or artist library
+• Scan for additional information like artist biography or album review/synopsis using the Context menu in the album or artist library

 This can be enabled by default in Settings -> Music -> Library -> Fetch additional information during updates